virtuozzo/cloudscripting-docs/docs/reference/events.md

 where:

-- `type` - *update* type presupposes installing add-on in the existing environment with the predefined listeners for *events*
+- `type` - *update* type presupposes the add-on installation in the existing environment with the predefined listeners for *events*
 - `onInstall` - first event that will be executed upon environment installation
-    - cp - predefined `actions` and `events` in the example require a compute node, therefore, they are filtered by *nodeGroup* as **cp**
+    - cp - predefined `actions` and `events` in the example require a target node, therefore, they are filtered by *nodeGroup* as **cp**
-- `onAfterScaleOut` - event that will be performed upon new compute node addition
+- `onAfterScaleOut` - event that causes an action to be performed upon a new compute node addition
-- `onAfterRestartNode` - event that will be triggered upon restarting a compute node
+- `onAfterRestartNode` - event that that causes an action to be performed upon restarting a compute node
+- `onAfterResetNodePassword` - event that that causes an action to be performed upon resetting a password for the first compute node in a layer

-## Event Execution Sequence
+## Events Execution Sequence

-Below are presented a graphs where all actions with adjoined their events are displayed.
-Every action has the pair of events.
-One of them will be executed before action and another one will be started when this action is finished.
+Below are provided the graphs that show the actions with the adjoining events.
+Every action has a pair of adjoining events - one of them is executed *before* the action and another one is launched *after* the action, that is when the action is finished.

 !!! note
-    The action `createEnvironment` does not have any event subscribers because they are subscribed after environment creation.
+    The <b>*createEnvironment*</b> action does not have any adjoining event, because the events are subscribed after an environment creation.

-One of the most complicated acts in Jelastic Dashboard is `changeTopology`.
-The graph below describes a list of a possible actions and their sequence:
+The `changeTopology` actions are considered quite laborious to be performed via the Jelastic dashboard, therefore, the graph below provides a sequence of a possible actions and related events:

 <center><img style="height: 900px"  src="/img/changeTopologySequence.png" alt="change topology sequence icon" /></center>

-The another one action is scaling nodes in environment within one *nodeGroup* (node layer).
-The graph below describes a list of possible actions and related events:
+One more demanded action is scaling nodes in an environment within a single *nodeGroup* (layer).
+The following graph provides a list of possible actions and adjoining events:

 <center><img style="height: 626px"  src="/img/scalingEventSequence.png" alt="scaling sequence icon" /></center>

 ## Events List